gearglow/ReptiliaWithATwist/The List.md

 "I don't think that's really my style," Hermione replied.

-Elysia looked at her for a moment.
+Elysia studied her for a moment.
 "Fair enough.
 You're more the 'doe-eyed innocence with a hidden wicked streak' type, I think."

 Hermione assumed a 'who, me?' face, but it failed miserably as her lip kept twitching.
 They both burst out laughing.